MicrosoftDocs/visualstudio-docs/docs/ide/reference/trust-settings.md

 > You should still ensure that the file, folder, or solution comes from a trusted person or a trusted location before approving it.

 > [!NOTE]
-> In Visual Studio 2022 (Preview 2), we've revamped the Trust Settings functionality to show a warning whenever untrusted code in files, folders, projects, and solutions are about to be opened in the IDE.
+> In Visual Studio 2022 (Preview), we've revamped the Trust Settings functionality to show a warning whenever untrusted code in files, folders, projects, and solutions are about to be opened in the IDE.
 To learn more, see the "Trusted Locations" section of the [Visual Studio 2022 Preview release notes](/visualstudio/releases/2022/release-notes-preview#trustedlocations-170P2).

 ## Configure trust settings